hubleto/developer/book/content/pages/create-first-app.md

 #### Customize sidebar (add button)

-To add a button to the sidebar, simply call the app's `$this->app-sidebar->addLink()` method.
+To add a button to the sidebar, simply call the app's `$this->main-sidebar->addLink()` method.
 It takes following arguments:

 | Argument             | Description                                                                                       |
 | -------------------- | ------------------------------------------------------------------------------------------------- |